Guderian2nd/TrueHistoryAI/AI Rules.md

 # IF THEN

-IF MyUnitHP is HPHigh THEN MoveUnittoSpot is High
-IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN MoveUnittoSpot is Low
-IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is High IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is VeryHigh IF MyUnitHP is HPHigh THEN AttackUnit is High
+IF MyUnitHP is HPHigh THEN AttackUnit is High
 IF MyUnit HP is HPLow THEN AttackUnit is VeryLow
 IF EnemyUnitHP is HPHigh THEN AttackUnit is Medium
 IF EnemyUnitHP is HPLow THEN AttackUnit is Low
+IF EnemyCityHP is HPHigh THEN AttackUnit is High
+IF EnemyCityHP is HPHigh THEN AttackUnit is VeryHigh IF MyUnitHP is HPHigh THEN MoveUnittoSpot is High
+IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN MoveUnittoSpot is Low
-IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is High IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is VeryHigh IF THEN
+IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is High IF EnemyCityHP is HPHigh THEN MoveUnittoSpot is VeryHigh IF SpotDamage is DamageHigh THEN MoveUnittoSpot is VeryLow IF SpotDeal is DealHigh THEN MoveUnittoSpot is High
-IF THEN
-IF THEN
+IF SpotEnemDist AND THEN
 IF THEN
 IF THEN
 IF THEN